What to do in an 8-hour layover in London?

 A long layover can either be a pain because you will die of boredom or you can use them to your advantage by visiting the city you are in (if you have enough time of course).
 In our case, we decided to catch a glimpse of London, (we were on our way to Bulgaria & Greece) even though we had to change airports and do all this in 8 hours.

 If you need to change airports, worry not, the transfer is very easy.
-If you are in Heathrow, you can take the Central London Express (faster but more expensive) which will take you downtown.
+If you are in London Heathrow airport, you can take the Heathrow Express (faster but more expensive) which will take you downtown.
 The other option, the cheapest option, is to take the Piccadilly line which will get you to Central London.
-The Stansted Airport has also an express train which works the same way and that will get you to London Liverpool Station from where you can get access to the underground.
-Buy a one-day pass directly at the airport.
+The Stansted Airport has also an express train which works the same way.
+You take this train at the London Liverpool Station from where you can get access to the underground.
+For all your transports, I will suggest to buy a one-day pass directly at the airport.
 There, you will get unlimited entries to the tube for £26.
+If not, you can consider buying an Oyster card, these two options will allow you to save some time while purchasing your tickets.

 For the London first-timers, leaving your baggage at Victoria station is extremely convenient since you are right in Central London with its main landmarks, the Buckingham Palace and the Big Ben.
 If you are lucky enough, you might catch the guards change.
 Jump back to the underground and head to the London bridge station to see the iconic Tower Bridge.
 Then, should you have time to take a break, simply grab a beer in a London pub or go for tea time.

 A sightseeing bus tour is always a good plan since it will give you a tour of the city in a short time.
-This way you are sure to see all the main spots.
+This way you are sure to see all the main spots like the London Eye and Westminster Abbey.
+Or better, why not experience an Afternoon Tea in a double-decker bus while visiting London’s best attractions?
+If you are a Harry Potter fan, you can also do a Harry Potter tour which will take you to some of the filming locations for the movies.

-If it is not your first time in London and you have already visited all the above, then why not go to a museum?
+If it is not your first time in London and you have already visited all of the above, then why not go to a museum?
 Did you know that the Capital has more than 200 museums?
 With these many expositions, I'm sure you will find one of your liking.
+One of main museums are the British museum, Tate modern and Natural history museum.
+If you want to visit a museum, beware that some have huge waiting time and you need to be aware of your limited time.
+You also have to see if your tube station is not on the other side of the city.

 If you are unsure if you have time to achieve all your stops, just ask the nice people at the information desks, they will be able to assist you more on your specific needs.